thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 <img src="CaptureA.png" alt="drawing" width="400"/>

+## Watch on Youtube
+You can watch this tutorial in video form on (Youtube)[link coming soon]

+The remainder of the this tutorial is being repaired and will be down until 08/25/2022.

 ## What is a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine) ?
 - A virtual machine is an operating system that is installed or _virtualized_ inside another operating system.
 - This is useful for learning and testing, but it is resource intensive and is not ideal for permanent use.